-• Maternal Life360 HOMEs: Women with high-risk pregnancies

-- Rural Life360 HOMEs: Individuals in rural areas with behavioral health needs - Success Life360 HOMEs: Young adults who are most at risk of long-term poverty, including those who were previously in foster care, incarcerated, or in the juvenile justice system and those who are veterans.
+- Maternal Life360 HOMEs: Women with high-risk pregnancies - Rural Life360 HOMEs: Individuals in rural areas with behavioral health needs - Success Life360 HOMEs: Young adults who are most at risk of long-term poverty, including those who were previously in foster care, incarcerated, or in the juvenile justice system and those who are veterans.

-DHS will contract with hospitals to provide a broad array of intensive care coordination services for these populations within the ARHOME program.
+DHS will contract with hospitals to provide a broad array of intensive care coordination services for these populations within the ARHOME program (and to beneficiaries in other Medicaid programs who are participating in the Maternal Life360 HOME program).
 The care coordination services include home visitation for women with high-risk pregnancies and assistance addressing social determinants of health needs and enhancing life skills.
-The Life360 HOME hospital will coordinate with the client's medical providers, but medical services will continue to be covered by the individual's QHP or fee-for-service Medicaid.
+The Life360 HOME hospitals will coordinate with the beneficiaries' medical providers, but medical services will continue to be covered by the individual's QHP or fee-for-service Medicaid.

 CMS approved the Life360 HOME program on November 1, 2022.
-DHS is anticipating a January 1, 2023, start date for the program and actively recruiting hospitals to apply to become Life360 HOMEs.
+DHS has begun talks with interested hospitals and has received letters of intent (the first step in the application process) from four hospitals that would like to enroll in the program.
+DHS is currently working with those hospitals to move toward enrollment and enrollment of beneficiaries.
 More information about the program can be found at www.ar.gov/life360.